thefrontside/bigtest/website/docs/interactors/4-write-your-own.md

 In this section, you will learn how to create a new Interactor for any interface and use it in your tests.
 We will start with a simple example for learning purposes, level up to a more complex example, and then cover common questions.

+> :exclamation: There are new, exciting changes in the works for the `createInteractor()` API.
+Those changes will deprecate the syntax you see in the examples below, but the refactoring process will be very simple.
+We will output clear instructions in your console on how you can update to the new syntax so you can use Interactors today without worrying too much about tomorrow.

 ## Writing your first interactor

 In this example, we will create our own `TextField` Interactor to use as an alterantive to the one offered by BigTest as you may have seen in the [`Locators, Filters, and Actions`](/docs/interactors/locators-filters-actions) page.